-To what degree are there coherent rules and policies at the various levels of the organization and across partner organizations?

-0 1 2 3 4 Within and across the There are some, but as yet Attempts are now being Serious attempts are being Coherent rules and policies Coherent rules and policies partner organizations, there minimal, efforts made to made by individual partner made as part of that support systemic appears to be no discernible align rules and policies that organizations to align rules collaborative agreements to integration now exist integration now exist coherence regarding rules or support systemic and policies that support align rules and policies to system-wide as part of policies that are directed integration. systemic integration. support systemic formal partnership towards systemic integration. integration among informal agreements. and formal partner organizations.
+To what degree are there cohe To what degree are there coherent rules and policies at the various levels of the organization and across partner organizations? various levels of the organizati on and across partner organiz ations?
+0 1 2 3 4 Within and across the There are some, but as yet Attempts are now being Serious attempts are being Coherent rules and policies partner organizations, there minimal, efforts made to made by individual partner made as part of that support systemic appears to be no discernible align rules and policies that organizations to align rules collaborative agreements to integration now exist coherence regarding rules or support systemic and policies that support align rules and policies to system-wide as part of policies that are directed integration. systemic integration. support systemic formal partnership towards systemic integration. integration among informal agreements. and formal partner organizations.